AlessandroRestagno/PID-Control-Project-SDC-Term2-P4-Udacity/README.md

 ---
 ## Overview
-In this project, I implemented a PID controller in C++ to maneuver the vehicle around the track!
+In this project, I implemented a PID controller in C++ to maneuver the vehicle around the track.
 The simulator will provide you the cross track error (CTE) and the velocity (mph) in order to compute the appropriate steering angle.

 ## Dependencies